-- 2. G.P.A.
-Criterion A candidacy requirement shall not be waived if the GPA is less than a 2.75 - 3.
-Classification Criterion
+The Senate reserves the right to waive as many violations to the student code of conduct listed above to allow Student Government Association candidates to run for their perspective positions.
+Student Government Association Executive Board with the majority vote2.
+G.P.A.
+Criterion - A candidacy requirement shall not be waived if the GPA is less than a 2.75

+Classification Criterion: